pallosp/conic_research_sympy/docs/api.md

 Computes the eccentricity of a conic section.

-The result is ambiguous in case of degenerate conics: evaluate `(Eccentricity(conic), Eccentricity(-conic))` to get both values.
+The result is ambiguous in case of line pair conics: evaluate `(Eccentricity(conic), Eccentricity(-conic))` to get both values.

 *Formula*: https://en.wikipedia.org/wiki/Conic_section#Eccentricity_in_terms_of_coefficients<br>